edubart/lua-bint/README.md

-# Lua BInt
+# Lua Bint

-Small portable arbitrary-precision integer arithmetic library in pure Lua for computing with large integers.
+Small portable arbitrary precision integer arithmetic library in pure Lua for computing with large integers.

 Different from most arbitrary-precision integer libraries in pure Lua out there this one